-Winning several gaming awards upon it’s release, including game of the year for 2014, Dragon Age Inquisition carries on the events of the first two games, only including a brand new story premise as well as new and improved gameplay mechanics, much to my personal satisfaction.
-Though I don’t think I’m able to call this the best video game of 2014, by some distance that honour would go to InFamous: Second Son in my opinion, it’s certainly better than what I expected, and effectively addresses the issue with the dreaded gameplay formula I talked extensively about last week.
+Winning several gaming awards upon its release, including the game of the year for 2014, Dragon Age Inquisition carries on the events of the first two games, only including a brand new story premise as well as new and improved gameplay mechanics, much to my personal satisfaction.
+Though I don’t think I’m able to call this the best video game of 2014, by some distance that honor would go to Infamous: Second Son, in my opinion, it’s certainly better than what I expected, and effectively addresses the issue with the dreaded gameplay formula I talked extensively about last week.

 Graphics – 7/10

 After having played this game, I’ve been surprised to find that I would be voicing concerns about one aspect of it that I thought there would be no problems with and praising another aspect that I initially thought I would have issues with.
 Bioware had persistent problems with the loading of graphical textures in their games throughout the seventh generation, but they weren’t really noticeable enough to cause too many issues.
 However, even on more advanced hardware, these problems persist, and to about the same extent.
 It’s barely noticeable on either the PlayStation 4 or Xbox One, but my advice would be to avoid the Xbox 360 and PlayStation 3 versions like the plague, since not only is this problem far more noticeable, but it also seems to affect the game’s frame rate at times.
 Otherwise, on a conceptual level, it’s a fairly unique take on the pseudo-medieval fantasy world synonymous with many other games, since it also includes a unique race of people called the Qunari, who can be best described as a hybrid of humans and dragons.

 Gameplay – 8.5/10